albertye1/notes/cs152/Memory.md

 - useful -- should produce hits
 - timely -- not late, not too early
 - cache & bandwidth pollution -- avoid this
+## Loop Fusion
+* Fusing loops with common array calls makes some operations more convenient.
+## Cache Tiling